printdevansh/car-rent-car-lelo/README.md

 Hello everyone, this is CarRental (Car-lelo) website where you can rent a car to travel and enjoy the ride.
 This whole website is built using MERN Stack and i hope you like it..

+And this is the live link of the website: https://car-rent-car-lelo-client1.vercel.app/

 Key Features:

 User Authentication: Secure sign-up and login functionality using JWT (JSON Web Tokens).